 Rare Disease Therapeutics, Inc., has entered into a joint development and distribution agreement with Instituto Bioclon, S.A.
-De C.V., a large , well established Mexican biotechnology company, to develop a series of much needed, high quality antivenoms for the United States and Canada.
+De C.V., a large , well established Mexican biotechnology company, to develop a series of much needed, high quality antivenoms for the United States.

 Analatro®, Latrodectus immune F(ab’)2 antivenom is used to treat black widow spider envenomations.
 The genus Latrodectus is found worldwide with several species indigenous to the United States, including those commonly referred to as the black widow spiders.